cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 ### How change detection works

 At application bootstrap, Angular creates a component tree.
 Each component in the tree has an associated view containing its particular template bindings.
-Because Angular only knows from Zone.js that an event fired and changes might have occurred by default it has to initiate a top-down **dirty check** of the **whole** component/view tree There fore an async event triggered in any component of the tree will mark all the components in the tree for checking.
+Because Angular only knows from Zone.js that an event was triggered and not where the changes occurred it has to initiate a top-down **dirty check** of the **whole** component/view tree.
+There fore an async event triggered in any component of the tree will mark all the components in the tree for checking.

 When checking each component for changes Angular simply compares the current value of the component template bindings to the previously stored value.
-If a change has occurred then angular rerenders it.
+If a change has occurred then Angular will mark the component as **dirty**.

 ### Change detection deep dive (Change detector ref and Application ref)